bioinfo-arctic/FSK2053/Spring_2026/Practical_Genetic_data_and_databases.md

 blastn -h
 ```

 We will run the BLAST analysis in the background on the VM, allowing you to use the terminal for other tasks while waiting for the analysis to complete.
-To do this, we will use an inbuilt application called `screen`.

 We will need to modify this command to match our query file and our database path.
 Let's do it together.